otse/miryks/README.md

 called dark in the src

-has a special-edition branch for comparison
+has a viewer branch that is more basic than main also has a special-edition branch (experimental)

 premake5 vs2019
 &